 - Claims against vendors under the Sale of Goods Act 1979, Supply of Goods & Services Act 1982, Consumer Rights Act 2015 and The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.

-James is happy to accept instructions within the Court of Protection dealing with property and affairs.
+James also accepts instructions within the Court of Protection dealing with property and affairs.
 His recent experience includes:

 - Advising beneficiaries and personal representatives in relation to the Code of Practice for LPA Attorneys when addressing inter vivos gifts and dispositions.